Xonshiz/Hulusubs_dl/ReadMe.md

 # Hulu Subs Downloader
 Little Python Script to download subtitles from hulu.
 Made for educational purposes (yeah,right).

+Note : Hulu won't let logged out users to access the "Links" to single episodes.
+This caused the batch subs ripper to be shut down.
+This will definitely take a shit load amount of time to fix.
+I'll have to figure out a workaround for this.

 Watch How to use this : https://youtu.be/Ymrh99SUpUQ

 # Windows Binary (.EXE FILE)